allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 ##The moment of truth

-On the night of April 20th, a dozen infrastructure engineers were herded in the Monitoring and Response room at Pixel (Allegro's headquarter office).
+On the night of April 20th, a dozen infrastructure engineers were herded in the Monitoring and Response Team room at Pixel (Allegro's headquarter office).
 They seemed calm, but one could notice how focused they were.
 Three daredevils were in the DC waiting for this one command – “deactivate network in DC2”.
 The command was given at 01:00 a.m. and it was executed immediately.
 Everyone was looking at screens for a couple of seconds in absolute silence.
 And then someone asked “That’s it?”.
 Nothing failed.
 Months of preparations did not go down the drain.
-Owing to great organization, knowledge and involvement of many people, we managed to disconnect DC2 from Allegro Group environment without any negative effect on services.
+Owing to great organization, knowledge and involvement of many people, we managed to disconnect DC2 from Allegro environment without any negative effect on services.

 It took us two more weeks to take unnecessary devices and racks away, remove structured cabling and do some clean-up.
 In the morning, on